National Construction & Demolition Waste

 RMIT University

 Professor Wong is the Associate Dean of the School of PCPM.
 As at 2018 he has more than 80 publications and was awarded over AUD$1.5 Million research grants.
-Professor Wong is a chartered construction manager and a chartered quantity surveyor with solid industry experience.
-His knowledge and experience particularly in organisational and operational management in construction will provide a fundamental basis for effective operation of this activity.
+He is a chartered construction manager and a chartered quantity surveyor with solid industry experience.
+His knowledge and experience particularly in organisational and operational management in construction will provide a fundamental basis for the effective operation of this activity.

-Associate Professor Malik Khalfan
+Associate Professor Atiq Zaman

 RMIT University